 After setting this up once, subsequent runs take under a minute

-At this point, the custom hotspot is configured.
+After step 7, the custom hotspot is configured.
 Data from this hotspot is treated just like normal app data!

-Here's a loose idea of how I got this working.
-I estimate it'd take 15-30m.
+Here's how I got this working.

 apkfor package management.
 New downloads have it enabled by default.